Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/decimate.rst

 ^^^^^^

 .. figure:: /images/modeling_modifiers_generate_decimate_panel-planar.png

-   Decimate Modifier.
+   :align: right

+   The Decimate modifier in Planar mode.

-Reduces detail on forms comprised of mainly flat surfaces.
+It reduces details on forms comprised of mainly flat surfaces.

 Angle Limit
-   Dissolve geometry which form angles lower than this setting.
+   Dissolve geometry which form angles (between surfaces) higher than this setting.

 All Boundaries
    When enabled, all vertices along the boundaries of faces are dissolved.